deepmalviy/Customer-Segmentation/README.md

 Customer segmentation is a critical business strategy that helps organizations tailor their products and services to meet diverse customer requirements.
 In this project, we perform customer segmentation using clustering techniques on a grocery firm's customer dataset.

-##Dataset
+## Dataset

 The dataset used in this project is a customer database from a marketing campaign.
 It contains features like demographic details, purchasing behavior, and campaign responses.

-Source: marketing_campaign.csv (Tab-separated values format)
+Source: marketing_campaign.csv (Tab-separated values format)\n
-Size: Approximately 2,240 observations with multiple features.
+Size: Approximately 2,240 observations with multiple features.\n
 Contents: Customer demographic information, income, spending habits, and more.

 ## Project Workflow